 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-All the ingredients in this Broccoli Gratin are low-carb foods, making this a better choice for low-carb diets than many traditional Thanksgiving vegetable dishes.
-This recipe is relatively high in fat which won’t matter to many low-carb eaters, but if you’re following the original South Beach Diet, it’s probably a “once-in-a-while treat”.
+All the ingredients in this Broccoli Gratin are low-carb foods, making this a better choice for low-carb and Keto diets than many traditional Thanksgiving vegetables.
+This recipe is relatively high in fat which won’t matter to low-carb eaters, but if you’re following the original South Beach Diet, it’s probably a “once-in-a-while treat”.